 Here are some fees you may encounter with a high-interest savings account in Singapore:

-- Fall Below Fee: If you cannot maintain a sufficient average daily balance in your account, expect to pay a monthly fall-below fee of about $5.
+- Fall below fee.
+If you’re unable to maintain the required average daily balance specified by your account, expect to pay a monthly fall-below fee of around $5.
 Check with your account provider for the exact fall below fees charged.

-- Early Account Closure Fees: Some banks charge early closure fees if you close down your bank account within 6 months of opening it.
+- Early account closure fees.
+Some banks charge early closure fees (typically range from $30 to $50) if you close down your bank account within six months of opening it.

 Is a multiplier account in Singapore the right savings account for me?